Start playing guitar How to choose a guitar for beginners?

 Pavement always appeared like a band that barely even tried in the first place.
 This made the quality of albums like “Slanted & Enchanted” all the more frustrating for the millions of musicians who were, in fact, giving it their all.
 Pavement fulfilled a vital tenet of indie-rock – never look like you’re stressing too much.

-Measure Pavement’s success, not in record sales or successful reunions, but in the colossal number of slacker bands that with a taste for obtuse poetry that they inspired.
+Measure Pavement’s success, not in record sales or successful reunions, but in the colossal number of slacker bands with a taste for obtuse poetry that they inspired.

 2. The White Stripes